-Durham Lane Primary School has clear guidance on providing care and support and administering medication at school.
-(See also Administration of Medication Policy for specifics).
+Durham Lane Primary School has clear guidance on providing care and support and

-- •Our school understands the importance of medication being taken and care received as detailed in the pupil's IHCP. - Medication will only be administered when it would be detrimental to a child's health or school attendance not to do so. - •Our school will make sure that there are sufficient members of staff who have been trained to administer the medication and meet the care needs of an individual child.
+• Medication will only be administered when it would be detrimental to a child's health or school attendance not to do so.

+•Our school will make sure that there are sufficient members of staff who have been trained to administer the medication and meet the care needs of an individual child.
 Our school will ensure that there are sufficient numbers of staff trained to cover any absences, staff turnover and other contingencies, wherever possible.
-Durham Lane Primary School's governing body has made sure that there is the appropriate level of insurance and liability cover in place. - •Our school will not give medication (prescription or non-prescription) to a child under 16 without a parent's written consent. - •When administering medication, this school will check the maximum dosage and when the previous dose was given.
-Parents/carers will be informed. - •Our school will make sure that a trained member of staff is available to accompany a pupil with a medical condition on an off-site visit, including overnight stays. - •Parents/carers at this school understand that they should let the school know immediately if their child's needs change. - •If a pupil misuses their medication, or anyone else's, their parent/carer is informed as soon as possible and the school's disciplinary procedures are followed.
+Durham Lane Primary School's governing body has made sure that there is the appropriate level of insurance and liability cover in place.

+•Our school will not give medication (prescription or non-prescription) to a child under 16 without a parent's written consent.

+•When administering medication, this school will check the maximum dosage and when the previous dose was given.
+Parents/carers will be informed.

+•Our school will make sure that a trained member of staff is available to accompany a pupil with a medical condition on an off-site visit, including overnight stays.

+•Parents/carers at this school understand that they should let the school know immediately if their child's needs change.

+•If a pupil misuses their medication, or anyone else's, their parent/carer is informed as soon as possible and the school's disciplinary procedures are followed.